ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md.md

         salt_size: 7
 {% endhighlight %}

-I've configured the book to [prompt](https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html) for a password to use with for the docker user since there is no secretes management tool.
+I've configured the playbook to [prompt](https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html) for a password to use with for the docker user since there is no secretes management tool.
+That could be a nice to have but would be overkill for such a *simple demo application*.

 ## Docker User
 First we need a non root user to run the containers with.
-Instead of doing:
+Instead of running these commands:
 {% highlight shell %}
 adduser docker
 usermod -aG sudo docker